McDaniel Green Terror football: History

 In 1947, the Green Terror football team was featured in a cartoon in The New Yorker before a game against the Harvard Crimson.
 Soon after World War II, McDaniel College decided to play only other small colleges described as the college's "natural rivals."
-Thats when the McDaniel-Hopkins rivalry game started.
+That's when the McDaniel-Hopkins rivalry game started.
 It has been played annually as the last game of the regular season since 1947 and over 100 times since their first meeting in 1894.

 In 1992, the Green Terror became the first college football team to play in Russia.
 Against an all-Europe team, they won 47–4.
 Also in 1992 Running back Eric Frees set the then NCAA Division III record for career all purpose yards.

 The Green Terror returned to prominence in the late 1990s and early 2000s.
 They went on to be nationally ranked, with a record of 58–7, being invited to two ECAC Bowls and going to the Division III playoffs five times.

 Until 2010 the Baltimore Ravens, and before that the Baltimore Colts, held their training camps at McDaniel College.
 Head coach John Harbaugh still hosts clinics at McDaniel.
 In 2011, McDaniel was ranked 6th in the country for best tailgating by The Weather Channel.
 This is due to fans being able to park their cars practically on the field and grill & drink during the game, a tradition that dates to the 1920s.
 In 2012, McDaniel College was also ranked in Southern Living Magazine as one of the top 20 of the "South's Best Tailgates."
 At football games McDaniel can have an average attendance over 5,000 and highs as much as 8,750 even during a losing season, ranking in the top five in the country for NCAA Division III football.